adhiatmafachriza/news-classification-svm-nn/README.md

-# Comparing SVM and Neural Nets to Solve a News Classification Problem
+# Comparing SVM and Neural Network for News Classification

 # Goal
 classify news based on their headline and short description into 4 categories (politics, wellness, entertainment, travel)